rx290/SalesforceDevelopment/SalesforceAdmin.md

     As we can see how much resources we are consuming i.e. Data, files and Big object storage.
     Therefore it is considered as IAAS.

+## What is Storage Usage?

+    A stats based chart which lets us know how much resources are we allowed and out of that how much has been consumed.
+    Storage Usage gives indication on following things:
+        1. Data Storage
+        2. File Storage
+        3. Big Object Storage

 ## Editions

     There are several editions of salesforce which are as follows: